 To mirror an Android device, open the Chromecast app on it (the Chromecast app is now known as Google Home), tap on the burger menu in the top left corner (this looks like three lines together), tap on Cast Screen/Audio, and then choose your Chromecast device.

 Screen mirroring works differently to wireless display (which has been part of Android since Jelly Bean 4.2, as the resultant output is less laggy and choppy than wireless display).
-Screen mirroring with Chromecast does, however, require Android KitKat 4.4.2.
+Screen mirroring with Chromecast does, however, require Android KitKat 4.4.2 or later.

 Using Chromecast without Wi-Fi (cheating using wired connections instead)

-If your Chromecast is connected to a TV that for some reason is in a Wi-Fi blackspot, then you can (if you have a long enough Ethernet cable or powerline) connect the Chromecast directly to an Ethernet port of your router via an Ethernet adaptor for Chromecast.
+If your Chromecast is connected to a TV that is for whatever reason sat in a Wi-Fi blackspot, then you can (if you have a long enough Ethernet cable or powerline) connect the Chromecast directly to an Ethernet port of your router via an Ethernet adaptor for Chromecast.

 This wired connection will create a fast and reliable link for the Chromecast device.
 All the user needs to do is to connect the included USB cable from the Ethernet adapter to the Chromecast, and then run an Ethernet cable from the router to the Ethernet adapter.
-The adapter itself will need to be plugged into an electrical socket as well, so this will be necessary as well.
+The adapter itself will need to be plugged into an electrical socket as well.
 Once all this is done, the Chromecast device will automatically be set up to use an Ethernet connection instead of a Wi-Fi network.